tjd1234/cmpt135spring2024/obsidian/135website2024/Calculating large powers.md

 ## A Problem: Sending Information Securely on the Web
 When you send your login password to your bank, what stops hackers from copying it as travels across the internet?
 Anything you send on the web could be read or copied by many computers you know nothing about.

-To protect sensitive information, like a password, you could **encrypt** it.
-For example, suppose `password.txt` contain password that you want to send to your bank over the web.
+To protect sensitive information like a password, you could **encrypt** it.
+For example, suppose `password.txt` contains a password that you want to send over the web to your bank.
 Before sending it, you could encrypt it:

 ```shell
 ❯ cat password.txt